fluxusfrequency/blog/getting-started-with-active-job.md

 end
 ```

-If we run the test again, it blows up because there's no template for the email.
-Let's write that.
+We'll also need to write a template for the mailer to use.
+To send a valid multi-part email, we would also need create an html version.
+I'll leave that part to your imagination.

 ```
 #app/views/user_mailer/follow_up_email.text

 Hey, we saw that you recently signed up for our app.
 We hope you're enjoying it!
 ```

-Now the test passes.
-To send a valid multi-part email, we would also need create an html version.
-I'll leave that part to your imagination.

 ## Creating the Job